Damian Domagała

-Damian Domagała (born 23 April 1998) is a Polish volleyball player.
-At the professional club level, he plays for GKS Katowice.
+Damian Domagała (born 23 April 1998) is a Polish professional volleyball player who plays as an opposite spiker for GKS Katowice.

 Career

-Clubs
+Club

 In July 2017, he signed a contract with Lechia Tomaszów Mazowiecki.
 A few days later, Italian club Tonno Callipo Calabria Vibo Valentia made a request to acquire Domagała, and as an agreement was reached, he made his debut in Serie A in the 2017–18 season.

 National team

 On 12 April 2015, the Polish national team, including Domagała, won a title of the U19 European Champions.
 They beat Italy in the final (3–1).
 He took part in the 2015 European Youth Olympic Festival, and on 1 August 2015 achieved a gold medal after the final match with Bulgaria (3–0).
 On 23 August 2015, Poland achieved its first title of the U19 World Champions.
 In the final his team beat hosts – Argentina (3–2).

 On 10 September 2016, he achieved a title of the U20 European Champion after winning 7 out of 7 matches at the tournament, and beating Ukraine in the final (3–1).
 On 2 July 2017, Poland, including Domagała, achieved a title of the U21 World Champions after beating Cuba in the final (3–0).
 His national team won 47 matches in the row and never lost.